Radon10043/Empirical-Study-LLM-MR/software-under-test/ClosestPair/chats/prompt.md

 }
 ```

-Please identify the metamorphic relations of this system as much as possible and use Google's C++ testing and mocking framework `googletest` to codify them as C++ code.
+Please identify the metamorphic relations of this program as much as possible and use Google's C++ testing and mocking framework `googletest` to codify them as C++ code.
 Here is an example:

 ```cpp
 /**